-There lived in Florence, a good old dame of
+There lived in Florence a good old dame of the name of Anna Gaetano, who, though of some celebrity, held no more notable a rank than that of keeping an osteria, or inn, over the door of which were inscribed in large letters, "Al buono vino non bisogna fruscia"-" good wine needs no bush," (or literally, good wine wants no rubbing up, or puffing;) but it was not the racy Orvietto alone of Madonna Anna that drew to her house some of the most distinguished men of Florence, and made it particularly the resort of the Cavalieri Oltramontani:-her humour was as racy as her wine; and many of the men of wit and pleasure upon town were in the habit of lounging in the Sala Comscene represents a wooded spot, with a fragment of fine architectural ruin, shaded by cypress trees, before which stands the dignified figure of a philosopher babited in the Roman toga, and holding in his hand the old Roman balance.
+Near him stands a satyr, with an arch and demoniac look, holding a roll of paper in his hand, which he points to the balance.
+At the feet of both, reclines a figure, who carelessly rejects the treasures which wealth pours before it from out her cornucopia, while a dead dove lies on its bosom, and its eyes are turned on a fine representation of liberty, who presents her cap.
+Painting appears in the background, leaning on an entablature sketched with a human form; underneath, Salvator has engraved the following distich:-

-the name of Anna Gaetano, who, though of some celebrity, held no more notable a rank than that of keeping an osteria or inn, over the door of which were inscribed in large letters, " Al buono vino non bisogna fruscia," "good wine needs no bush," (or literally, good wine wants no rubbing up or puffing); but it was not the racy Orvietto alone of Madonna Anna that drew to her house some of the most distinguished men of Florence, and made it particularly the resort of the Cavalieri Oltramontani:-her humour was as racy as her wine; and many of the men of wit and pleasure upon town were in the habit of lounging in the Sala Commune of Dame Gaetano, merely for the pleasure of drawing her out.
-Among these were Lorenzo Lippi and Salvator Rosa; and though this Tuscan Dame Quickly was in her seventieth year, hideously ugly, and grotesquely dressed, she was yet so far from deeming herself an "antidote to the tender passion," that she distinguished Salvator Rosa by a preference which deemed itself not altogether hopeless of return.
-While emboldened by his familiarity and condescension, she had the vanity to solicit him to paint her picture, "that she might," she said, "reach posterity by the hand of the greatest master of the age."
-Salvator at first received her proposition as a jest, for he rarely condescended to paint portraits, except his caricato sketches may be called such; but, perpetually teased by her reiterated importunities, and provoked by her pertinacity, he at last exclaimed-
+Ingenuus, liber, Pictor, succensor et æquus, Spretor opum, et mortis, hic meus est genius. mune of Dame Gaetano, merely for the pleasure of drawing her out.
+Among these were Lorenzo Lippi and Salvator Rosa; and though this Tuscan Dame Quickly was in her seventieth year, hideously ugly, and grotesquely dressed. she was yet so far from deeming herself an "antidote to the tender passion," that she distinguished Salvator Rosa by a preference which deemed itself not altogether hopeless of return.
+While emboldened by this familiarity and condescension, she had the vanity to solicit him to paint her picture, "that she might," she said, "reach posterity by Salvator at the hand of the greatest master of the age." first received her proposition as a jest, for he rarely condescended to paint portraits, unless his caricato sketches may be called such; but, perpetually teased by her reiterated importunities, and provoked by her pertinacity, he at last exclaimed-